-At HNTPS, the mental health of our children and staff is not extra-curricular; it is an intrinsic part of our everyday practice.
+At HNTPS, the mental health and wellbeing of our children and staff is not extra-curricular; it is an intrinsic part of our everyday practice.

-Personal, Social and Health Education is wound tightly into our broader curriculum, as well as being taught discretely in assemblies, Family Groups and daily ‘Mirror Time’, which is a reflective practice that takes place in every class at the same time each day.
+Personal, Social and Health and Economic Education (PHSEE) is wound tightly into our broader curriculum, as well as being taught discretely in assemblies, Family Groups and daily ‘Mirror Time’, which is a reflective practice that takes place in every class at the same time each day.